heptarch/heptarch.github.io/projects.md

 The Institute for Advanced Study has more material security, more on-paper freedom, more vertiginously abstract ivory tower, than one could poke a tenured chair at.
-But its eminent faculty and promising young postdocs are respectively there by postselection (what they did before they arrived) and preselection (what they will likely do after they leave); not much happens because of the Institute itself.
+But its eminent faculty and promising young postdocs are there, respectively, by postselection (what they did before they arrived) and preselection (what they will likely do after they leave); not much happens because of the Institute itself.
 As Feynman memorably put it: "Nothing happens